 The three participants visited each other’s universities with some financial support from EUPRIO helping to make the visits possible and talked to communication teams and international students.

 In the recommendations, the report said that future EMP projects might benefit from having participants with similar backgrounds and similar problems that need tackling as participants in the pilot programme had different needs and interests.

 Ludo Koks, public affairs manager at Utrecht University, said: “I was very enthusiastic when I first heard about this EUPRIO initiative and delighted that Utrecht University’s proposal for the first project was accepted.

 “In my opinion the EMP is an excellent way to foster true, concrete, practical international collaboration between individual EUPRIO members.
 Next to our wonderful conference, it gives real added value to EUPRIO members on their to road to internationalisation.

 “I’d also like to thank Philip Graham for being an inspiring ambassador for the programme, both during the project as well as in his presentation at the EUPRIO conference in Sevilla.

 “The three participants worked very well together and I recommend their report to all who want to improve communications with international students.”

 Proposals please for second programme

-Paola Claudia Scioli, EUPRIO’s development manager, said: “We’re looking forward to receiving proposals for other communication challenges that could benefit in the second EUPRIO Mobility Programme by 30 September 2018.
+Paola Claudia Scioli, EUPRIO’s development manager, said: “We’re looking forward to receiving proposals for other communication challenges that could benefit in the second EUPRIO Mobility Programme by 29 October 2018, with later deadlines to submit partners and approval for the selected project.
 Details can be found on the Intranet, where all the forms can be downloaded.

 “EUPRIO refunds travel and accommodation costs up to a maximum of 750 € per participant in the selected project group to help fund visits to other universities by up to four people.
 They (or their university) must have been members of EUPRIO for three years or more to take part.
 See the Intranet for the details and rules for taking part in the programme”.